sourceincite/sourceincite.github.io/_posts/0000-00-00-its-not-our-sandbox-auditing-foxit-readers-pdf-printer-for-an-eop.md

 <p class="cn" markdown="1">That brief second is due to the server listening on localhost port 50000 by default and accepting only a single request.
 Once a request is made, it closes the port and terminates execution.
 This gives an attacker executing code in a render tab a kind of race condition window, when the user attempts to print to PDF using the Foxit PDF Printer.</p>

-<p class="cn" markdown="1">After more investigation into the issue, I later found out you can make undocumented ALPC requests from sandboxed processes to start a print job with the default printer.
+<p class="cn" markdown="1">After more investigation into the issue, I later found out you can make calls to [CreateDC](https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-createdca) API from some sandboxed processes to get a printer device context and then later create a print job with the default printer.
 This means that an attacker doesn't even need to race a request to the `FoxitProxyServer_Socket_RD.exe` binary at all.</p>

 ### The Vulnerability